Wyoming shines brightest when neighbors help neighbors.

 Best Practices Guide

-Wyoming Food Bank of the Rockies is actively consulting with Feeding America, FEMA , local VOAD (Voluntary Organizations Active in Disaster), and the USDA.
+Food Bank of Wyoming is actively consulting with Feeding America, FEMA , local VOAD (Voluntary Organizations Active in Disaster), and the USDA.
 Our network is leveraging other partners who are in a position to support measures to ensure access to food for the most vulnerable members of our communities during this situation.

 Our organization has always implemented strict food safety measures.
 We take the safety of our staff, volunteers and clients we serve very seriously and are including additional steps for extra sanitation to keep our facility, food and people as safe as possible during this potential threat.